 Eat fish for omega-3s

 If you hate smelling up your kitchen, don’t let that stop you from enjoying the deliciousness of fresh or fresh-frozen fish.
 Just cook it on the barbecue, outside!
 It’s easy for every day and delicious enough for any special occasion.

 Fish is full of those hard to come by but oh so important omega-3 fatty acids.
-They are important, first, because More
+They are important, first, because we can’t manufacture them in our bodies.
+More

 26 Mar 2013